RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 **Benefits**

-1. **Virality**: When people comment at your blog using their Facebook, Google, Disqus accounts, the comment not only shows up at your blog, but it also appears in their news feed.
+1. **Virality**: When people comment at your blog using their Facebook and Disqus accounts, the comment not only shows up at your blog, but it also appears in their news feed.
 This puts your blog in front of new audience which further adds to the likelihood of you getting a new returning visitor.

 2. **Higher Conversations**: When you know the person commenting on something, it's more likely that you will also type out your ideas there, unlike the situation when you don't know the person involved in the conversation.